Comparing first and second mortgage terms in Australia

 Risk management for Australian second mortgages

-There are several things’ borrowers should do to mitigate their risk when taking a second mortgage private loan.
+There are several things’ borrowers should do to mitigate their risk when taking second mortgages from a private lender.
 There are macro and micro factors that should be taken into consideration.

-At a high level, there are economic considerations for them taking a second mortgage in Australia.
+At a high level, there are economic considerations for taking second mortgages in Australia.
 Such as what is the overall direction of the property market as this will affect the equity in their assets.
 What is the overall economic direction of their industry?

 Then there are the micro factors that need to be considered.
 What is the capital being used for?
 Is the return on second mortgage capital greater than its cost, or does the capital solve for a problem that is greater than a cost?
 Is their business still relevant, are they putting in good money after bad?